joaomgcd/JoinJavaScript/README.md

 This example will send a push with the text **hello** to all Android phones you have.
 The **sendPush** function returns a promise, so you can await it if you're inside an async function.
 To learn what fields a push supports check out the [Join API Documentation](https://joaoapps.com/join/api/).

+You can check out an example similar to this in the [example.html](https://github.com/joaomgcd/JoinJavaScript/blob/master/example.html) file.

 You can run the [tests.html](https://github.com/joaomgcd/JoinJavaScript/blob/master/tests/tests.html) file on a local server to test if it's working for you.

 Let me know if you find any issues! :)